Our Fraud Guarantee

 • Use of advanced technologies and specially developed fraud detection systems to spot unusual activity on your account

-• Use of verification, one-time passcodes and security tokens as they provide you with an additional layer of protection when you bank or make payments online
+• Use of verification, one-time passcodes and security tokens as they provide you with an additional layer of protection when you bank or make payments online – remember, never tell anyone these codes, not even us

-• Use of a timed logout system on our online banking service.
-This means that after a certain period of inactivity, you will be automatically logged out of online banking
+• Use of a timed logout system on our online banking service – this means that after a certain period of inactivity, you will be automatically logged out of online banking

 • Use of a secure automated message service to contact you if we're worried about a payment you've issued

-When paying someone new we will check that you're confident about who you are paying.
+When you’re paying someone new we will check that you're confident about who you are paying.
 We'll do this by guiding you through tailored information about the type of payment you're making.
 If you don't want to continue or you're unsure about making the payment, you'll have the option to cancel it and contact us to discuss your concerns.

 How you can protect yourself